ajay786singh/pfennings-1/wordpress/wp-content/plugins/store-locator/readme.txt

 Contributors: viadat
 Tags: business locations, admin, dealer locator, dealer locater, store locator, post, store locater, mapping, mapper, google, google maps, locator, ajax, shop locator, shop finder, shortcode, location finder, places, widget, proximity, zipcode locator, geocoder, stores, plugin, maps, coordinates, latitude, longitude, posts, geo, geocoding, jquery, shops, page, zipcode, zip code, zip code search, store finder, address map, address location map, map maker, proximity search, map creator, mapping software, map tools, zip code locator, mapping tools, locator maps, map of addresses, map multiple locations, wordpress locator, zipcode search, store locator map
 Requires at least: 3.3
-Tested up to: 4.0
+Tested up to: 4.2-alpha
-Stable tag: 3.7.2
+Stable tag: 3.29.1

 A WordPress-integrated map & location management interface.
 Quickly create store locator maps -- provides several top-level addon features

 == Description ==
 Power your site with this WordPress-integrated map making & location management system possessing mapping tools to create store locators, store finders, and other location address maps.
 Manage and display a few or thousands of your important stores, points of interest, or product locations anywhere on Earth using Google Maps.

-Its strength is in its flexibility to allow you to easily manage any number of locations from your WordPress admin interface and the several addons featuring top-level features that are available to further boost its capabilities.
+Its strength is best seen in its flexibility to allow you to easily manage any number of locations from your WordPress admin interface and the several addons featuring top-level features that are available to further boost its capabilities.
 Also referred to as an address map, address location map, locator map, store finder, dealer locator (locater), shop finder, and zip code or zipcode search.

 = Important Links =
 [All Downloads](http://www.viadat.com/store-locator/) | [Addons & Themes](http://www.viadat.com/products-page/) | [New Features & Updates Blog](http://www.viadat.com/category/store-locator/) | [Documentation](http://docs.viadat.com/)

-= New in Version 3 (Released March 20, 2014) =
+= New in Version 3 =
 * __New:__ [Individual Addons](http://www.viadat.com/products-page/early-access/) -- select addons to use as needed
 * __New:__ [Addons Platform Lite](http://docs.viadat.com/Addons_Platform_Lite) -- All the power of the full Addons Platform to power your addons, at a fraction of the price.
 * __New:__ [Super Geocoder](http://docs.viadat.com/Super_Geocoder) addon -- Avoid upgrading to more expensive hosting, or buying dedicated IP addresses -- successfully geocodes even when the default geocoder runs in Google's geocoding quotas (requires Store Locator v3.0+)
 * Now, in addition to using the shortcode `[STORE-LOCATOR]` on Pages & Posts, display on Store Locator in PHP page templates if needed (explained in changelog & [docs](http://docs.viadat.com)).
 * Several new icons with shadowing; several current icons refreshed with shadowing for 3D effect on map

-= New in Version 2 (Released August 3rd, 2013) =
+= New in Version 2 =
 * __Now uses Google Maps V3__
 * Streamlined admin interface (more powerful yet much simplier)
 * Implemented much faster code (reduced database use {insert/update/delete} in code by 81.4% & applied fastest functions throughout)